bmanders716/bmanders716.github.io/cookbook.md

 Plain White Sauce.

-_Ingredients_--1†oz. of butter.
+_Ingredients_--1‡Ø∫. of butter.
-               æ†oz. of flour.
+               Ó†Øz. of flour.
-               Ω pint of milk.
+               Ì†∞int of milk.
                A few drops of lemon juice.
                Pepper and salt.